Canon SL2 vs Nikon D1

 Studio photographers will appreciate that the Nikon D1 (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SL2 and the D1 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the D1 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Nikon D1 Manual.
+Further information on the features and operation of the SL2 and D1 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Nikon D1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SL2 or the Nikon D1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.